Annapurna Circuit trek with Tilicho lake during the winter

 The Trek to Upper Pisang 3200m.

 This was a short day of five hours of trekking amidst beautiful scenery.
 We decided to take our time to absorb the surrounding beauty and took many photographs.
 We passed through a series of Mani walls.
-We arrived at the apple orchards at Brathang, stopped at the farmhouse for some hot lemon drinks.
+We arrived at the apple orchards at Brathang and stopped at the farmhouse for some hot lemon drinks.
 We were down to our T-shirts by this time, which was a pleasant surprise, having been at supposedly -9 degrees Celsius just a few hours ago.
-We had to climb a moderate hill after crossing a bridge; we went through Juniper, Pine, and Fir forest.
-The valley began to broaden, and Pisang Peak 6091m stood in front of us while in the back was the impressively broad rock walls the locals’ call "Heaven's gate."
+We had to climb a moderate hill after crossing a bridge; we went through Juniper, Pine, and Fir forests.
+The valley began to broaden, and Pisang Peak 6091m stood in front of us, while in the back were the impressively broad rock walls the locals call “Heaven’s gate.”
 We stopped at Dhikur Pokhari for lunch.
 We had a short walk to Upper Pisang after lunch.
-We were enjoying the view while walking on the fair weather road track, Andrew slipped on ice that was camouflaged by dirt.
-It quickly reminded us that we were after all trekking in the Himalayas during winter.
+While walking on the fair-weather road track, Andrew slipped on ice camouflaged by dirt.
+It quickly reminded us that we were, after all, trekking in the Himalayas during winter.
 We saw less than ten trekkers on this day.
-We stayed at Tukuche lodge at Upper Pisang, and there were two backpackers there; one Swedish and the other one was from South Korea.
+We stayed at Tukuche lodge at Upper Pisang, and there were two backpackers there; one Swedish and the other one from South Korea.